itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 Every UI element in React is either a component or is composed of nested components.

 Components are
-- reusable UI elements
+- (conceptually) reusable UI elements
-- functions that return markup
+- (technically) functions that return markup
-- nested all the way down
+- (practically) nested all the way down
 	- From small, e.g. buttons, to large, e.g. full web page or mobile screens

 Conventions: